You may also like my Italian Easter Pie with Ricotta and Meats versin which is equally delicious!

 It is perfect for the buffet table hosted by a tired and busy mom.
 And, if you aren’t hosting, it is a great take along dish for the very same reasons!
 Need I say more?

 Disclosure: This post contains Amazon affiliate links.
-If you make a purchase, I’ll receive a very small commission but, the price you pay is the same.
+If you make a purchase, I’ll receive a small commission but, the price you pay is the same.
 Clicking on the link takes you straight to YOUR Amazon account.

 Three days!
 That’s how long it takes my husband and myself to eat this Easter Pie.
 We have it for breakfast (eggs, meats and cheese sounds perfect for breakfast…right?)